MTV Staying Alive

 Staying Alive is an MTV international initiative to encourage HIV prevention, promote safer lifestyle choices and fight the stigma and discrimination that fuels the HIV epidemic.
-Staying Alive is now the world’s largest HIV mass media awareness and prevention campaign.
+Staying Alive is the world's largest HIV mass media awareness and prevention campaign in the world.
 It produces TV programming in the form of concerts, documentaries, public service announcements, TV film, film competitions, and others.
-It also boasts a 13-language website with celebrity content talking about safe sex.
+It also has a website with celebrity content talking about safe sex.

 Goals and objective

 Goals

-Staying Alive’s aim is to reduce HIV infections among young people globally.
-It does this by using entertainment to bring across vital safe sex information so that young people are empowered to make safer sexual and lifestyle decisions.
+Staying Alive's aim is to reduce HIV infections among young people globally.
+It does this by using entertainment to publicize vital safe sex information so that young people are empowered to make safer sexual and lifestyle decisions.